joseeden/joeden/docs/005-Cybersecurity/002-Asset-Security/005-Protecting-Data.md

 ### Cryptographic Hash Function

-A hash function is a mathematical function that takes an input or 'message' and generates an output or 'hash value', usually much smaller than the original message, typically of a fixed-size (see ISC2 Study Guide, Module 1, under Encryption Overview).
+A hash function is a mathematical function that takes an input or 'message' and generates an output or 'hash value', usually much smaller than the original message, typically of a fixed-size.
 Hash functions are used to generate unique representations of data or verify data integrity and are a crucial element of cryptographic systems.

-A cryptographic hash function should have the following characteristic:

-- unique
-- deterministic
-- useful
-- tamper-evident
-- non-reversible

-### Digital Signatures

-A digital signature is the result of a cryptographic transformation of data which is useful for providing:
-- data origin authentication
-- data integrity
-- non-repudiation of the signer

-However, digital signatures **cannot guarantee confidentiality** (i.e. the property of data or information not being made available or disclosed).

-For more information, please see [Digital Signatures in Asymmetric Encryptions.](../004-Cryptography/010-Asymmetric-Encryption.md)
+For more information, please see [Hashing](/docs/005-Cybersecurity/004-Cryptography/012-Hashing.md#hash-functions)

 ### Message Digests